Observation of Nonlocality Sharing among Three Observers with One Entangled Pair via Optimal Weak Measurement

-{\it Experimental observation of double Bell inequality violations.} In our Bell test experiment (Fig. 3), polarization-entangled pairs of photons in state $(|H\rangle|V\rangle-|V\rangle|H\rangle)/\sqrt{2}$ are generated by pumping a type-II apodized periodically poled potassium titanyl phosphate (PPKTP) crystal to produce photon pairs at a wavelength of 798nm.
+In our Bell test experiment (Fig. \ref{f3}), polarization-entangled pairs of photons in state $(|H\rangle|V\rangle-|V\rangle|H\rangle)/\sqrt{2}$ are generated by pumping a type-II apodized periodically poled potassium titanyl phosphate (PPKTP) crystal to produce photon pairs at a wavelength of 798nm.
 A $4.5\mathrm{mW}$ pump laser centred at a wavelength of 399nm is produced by a Moglabs ECD004 laser, and a PPKTP crystal is embedded in the middle of a Sagnac interferometer to ensure the production of high-quality, high-brightness entangled pair \cite{new, zhou}.
-The maximum coincidence counts rates in the horizontal/vertical basis are approximately 3,200/s.
+The maximum coincidence counting rates in the horizontal/vertical basis are approximately 3,200/s.
 The visibility of coincidence detection for the maximally entangled state is measured to be $0.997\pm 0.006$ in the horizontal/vertical polarization basis $\lbrace|H\rangle,|V\rangle\rbrace$ and $0.993\pm 0.008$ in the diagonal/antidiagonal polarization basis $\lbrace(|H\rangle\pm|V\rangle)/\sqrt{2}\rbrace$, achieved by rotating the polarization analyzers for two photons.